Georg Cantor: Set theory

 In 1895 and 1897, Cantor published a two-part paper in Mathematische Annalen under Felix Klein's editorship; these were his last significant papers on set theory.
 The first paper begins by defining set, subset, etc., in ways that would be largely acceptable now.
 The cardinal and ordinal arithmetic are reviewed.
-Cantor wanted the second paper to include a proof of the continuum hypothesis, but had to settle for expositing his theory of well-ordered sets and ordinal numbers.
+Cantor wanted the second paper to include a proof of the continuum hypothesis, but had to settle for laying out his theory of well-ordered sets and ordinal numbers.
 Cantor attempts to prove that if A and B are sets with A equivalent to a subset of B and B equivalent to a subset of A, then A and B are equivalent.
 Ernst Schröder had stated this theorem a bit earlier, but his proof, as well as Cantor's, was flawed.
 Felix Bernstein supplied a correct proof in his 1898 PhD thesis; hence the name Cantor–Bernstein–Schröder theorem.